arnell0/react-utils/README.md

 # react-utils
-Collection of functions, objects and constants used by me in React projects
+Collection of ui-components, functions, objects and constants used by me in React projects

 # lodash